 It may be possible to use the tailpiece as a vibrating mass, and tune one of its modes to the wolf note.
 This could be done by shortening or lengthening the tailwire.
 Or you could try a lighter/heavier tailpiece.
 But as weather changes, you may have to adjust this, and that may not be so easy to do, since you may have to loosen all the strings to do so.
 (Incidentally, the Fuhr tube can be of assistance in tuning the tailpiece as well.)

-But I have generally found that the afterlength suppressors can do a pretty good job on most basses.
-Or at least we can try to push the wolf note away from a note that the player really has to have sounding good.
-It's better to have a little wolf at A# than A, for example.
-But it's nice to use the Fuhr tube so that you know if the suppressor is in a good place to help with the problem.
+But I have generally found that the afterlength suppressors can do a pretty good job on many basses.
+And it's helpful to use the Fuhr tube so that you know if the suppressor is in a good place to help with the problem.